Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Geoff Meakin notes how this can work in your favor: “Also, don’t forget to test your structured data using Google’s own structured data testing tool.
 You can even create your structured data here first before trying to implement it and, because it’s Google, the likelihood of it working on your site is high.”

-As you can see, structured data markup is something any content marketer should be considering.
+As you can see, structured data markup is something any content marketer should consider.
 With it, you can take up more real estate in the SERPs, and give searchers more of a nudge to click your result.